Fixed-line & broadband technologies.

 |max.
 50 Mbit/s||max.
 100 Mbit/s|

 * The maximum values listed here are based on theoretical assumptions.
 Upstream , downstream and data rates often fall below these values during actual use.

-We began introducing MSAN (Multi service access node), a device class for access nodes, on August 15, 2011.
-MSAN integrates earlier technology into the all-IP network.
+In 2011 we began introducing MSAN (multi service access node) to integrate legacy systems into the all-IP network.
 It replaces the splitters that were previously used for network connection to separate voice and data and consequently enables the use of DSL lines with fully IP-based services as well as traditional phone services without the necessity to replace existing devices.
-We will continue the migration process in 2012.
+By late 2012, 4,709 exchange areas had MSAN service.
+We will continue the migration process in 2013.